kenstler/intro_to_ml_dl_workshop/README.md

 9. Scroll down and click **Create notebook instance**.

-10. Once your notebook has been created and is available, click "Open Jupyter" to be redirected to your jupyter notebook instance.
+10. Once your notebook has been created and is available, click **Open Jupyter** to be redirected to your jupyter notebook instance.

-11. Click "Intro to Machine and Deep Learning.ipynb"
+11. Click **Intro to Machine and Deep Learning.ipynb**.

 12. Follow the instructions in the notebook.